CLICK SUSPENSION TUNING GUIDE

 General rule of thumb rear suspension sag chart:

-Note: Always refer to your owners manual for your specific bike
+Note: Always refer to your owners manual for your specific bike the table listed below is a rule of thumb starting point…. again your bike manufacture may have a different specification !!!

 Extended SAG refers to the measurement of suspension at full extension i.e. wheel off the ground / no weight compressing the suspension.